-26.1.1 Considering 3 credits earned through industry supported courses in lieu of one three credit professional elective course:

-- 1 / 2 / 3 credit industry supported courses may be offered in the 1st, 2nd and 3rd semesters. - Earning of 3 credits through industry supported courses will be taken in lieu of one professional elective course.
-This provision will be provided only once for one professional elective of 3rd semester that will be proposed by the concerned HoD and approved by the Principal. - The grade for this professional elective course will be the average grade of the 3 considered one credit courses.
+- 26.1.1 Considering 3 credits earned through industry supported courses in lieu of one three credit professional elective course: - 1 / 2 / 3 credit industry supported courses may be offered in the 1st, 2nd and 3rd semesters. - Earning of 3 credits through industry supported courses will be taken in lieu of one professional elective course.
+This provision will be provided only once for one professional elective of 3rd semester that will be proposed by the concerned HoD and approved by the Principal. - Out of the 3 one credit courses so considered in lieu of one professional elective course, all 3 or minimum of 2 one credit courses are to be technical courses and one of the 1 credit courses may be in humanities also. - The grade for this professional elective course will be the average grade of the 3 considered one credit courses.